prahladyeri/prahladyeri.github.io/_posts/2014-06-07-how-to-create-a-custom-email-plugin-for-wordpress.md

 ---
 layout: post
-title: How to create a custom email plugin for Wordpress
+title: "How to create a custom email plugin for Wordpress"
 tags: php
 ---